 The new Register of Electors is published on 1 February.

-The Register of Electors comes into force on 15 February.
+The Register of Electors comes into force for one year on 15 February.

 After the Register is published, you can still be added to a Supplement to the Register, or update your details on the Register, until two weeks before polling day (excluding Sundays, public holidays and Good Friday).